2025 Carlos Alcaraz tennis season: Queen's Club Championships

+Wimbledon

 In the first round of Wimbledon, Alcaraz was unexpectedly taken to five sets by Fabio Fognini, who had already announced his retirement and had not won a Tour-level match all season.
 In sluggish form, Alcaraz dropped sets to Jan-Lennard Struff, Andrey Rublev and Taylor Fritz, but ultimately made it through to his sixth consecutive Tour-level final.
 He lost there to Jannik Sinner in four sets.
 This was Alcaraz's first loss in a slam final, and his first loss to Sinner since 2023.
 This also ended his 24-match win streak, the longest of his career.

 Following the tournament, Alcaraz announced his withdrawal from the upcoming Canadian Open, citing a need to rest and recover from "small muscle issues" after many weeks of play.
 Alcaraz's coach Juan Carlos Ferrero later revealed they spent 15 days of this time on a training block targeted against beating Jannik Sinner.